ng-Classic/ng-classic/aio/content/guide/doc-pr-prep.md

 </div>

-To make it easy for future contributors, the Angular team tries to keep the commit log as a linear sequence of changes.
+To make it easy for future contributors, the Angular Classicteam tries to keep the commit log as a linear sequence of changes.
 Incorporating merge commits includes changes that are the result of the merge along with what the author or developer changed.
 This makes it harder for future developers and authors to tell how the content evolved.

 To create a linear sequence of changes, you might need to update your `working` branch and update your changes.
 To add your updates to the current state of the `main` branch and prevent a merge commit, you rebase the `working` branch.